julsraemy/loud-consistency/02_lux/README.md

 # 2. LUX Data Consistency

+## Syntax

-## Testing the Linked Art JSON Validator
+Testing the Linked Art JSON validator and the schemas with data coming from the [Linked Art API Endpoints](https://linked.art/api/1.0/endpoint/) and [LUX](https://lux.collections.yale.edu/).

 ### Concept